mahmudhera/Solving-Sudoku-from-input-files-using-various-heuristics/README.md

 The Report.pdf file contains a comparison of all the heuristics that have been implemented in the project.

 # For students of CSE, BUET
 Beware.
 If you copy this code, you will get caught and be awarded a negative 100% marks.
-This code is in CSe, BUET reporsitory.
+This code is in CSE, BUET reporsitory.